 Welcome to Oxford Cemetery

-The need for the new cemetery developed with the coming of the railroad.
-Junction Railroad Company had purchased a right-of-way from village officials to bi-sect the existing burial grounds that had served the small community since 1817.
-Many residents felt that cemetery to no longer be a suitable resting place for their loved ones.
-And so with a $500 first payment on the land, and $80 paid to engineer the new land, the Oxford Cemetery was founded.
+The Oxford Cemetery Association was founded in 1855 by a group of citizens who purchased 31.4 acres of farmland from W.A.
+Irwin.
+The land and its surroundings lie just south of the campus of Miami University at 4385 Oxford-Millville Road (US 27).
+The need for the cemetery developed with the coming of the railroad to Oxford.
+The Junction Railroad Company had purchased a right-of-way from village officials and the railroad track bisected the then existing burial grounds that had served the small community since 1817.
+Many residents felt the cemetery was no longer a suitable resting place for their loved ones.
+So with a $500 first payment on the land, the Oxford Cemetery was founded.

-Cash gifts to the Oxford Cemetery Association are tax deductible and are as simple as writing a check to the Association and mailing it to the Cemetery address at 4385 Oxford-Millville Road, Oxford, Ohio 45056.
-A donor may also make a deferred gift to the Association by leaving a bequest in their will or naming the Association as the beneficiary of a retirement account, life insurance policy, annuities, or other P.O.D. (payable on death) assets.
+Cash gifts to the Oxford Cemetery Association are tax deductible and can be made by sending a check to the Association to its mailing address at P.O.
+Box 396, Oxford, OH 45056.
+A donor may also make a deferred gift by leaving a bequest in his or her will or by naming the Association as the beneficiary of a retirement account, life insurance policy, annuities or other assets.

 The Board of Trustees is thankful for the donors who have contributed over the years.
 Their gifts have provided much-needed funds to repair and maintain the beautiful, historic grounds of the cemetery.

 The Board of Trustees Would like to extend a special Thank You to the Robert E. White Irrevocable Trust for providing a major grant to the Oxford Cemetery Association.
 This grant is earmarked to be used for restoration of the Freeman Vault and road repairs.
 We will put this to good use.
 Thank You.